-If you're trying to learn more about the characters in Wonder Woman ahead of the movie's release, this is your go-to page!
-For all news and rumors about the movie, check out our recap:
+This is your go-to recap of the Wonder Woman characters ahead of the movie's release.
+For all news and rumors about the movie, you can also check out the following page:

 Diana Prince/Wonder Woman